MaastrichtU-IDS/dsri-workshop-start-app/README.md

 3. Access the application you just started

-	- 👩‍💻 You can find the URL of your application in the OpenShift web UI **workshops** overview
+	- 👩‍💻 You can find the URL of your application in the [OpenShift web UI **workshops** overview](https://app.dsri.unimaas.nl:8443/console/project/workshops/overview).

 ---

 ## Upload files 🗂️

-For small and medium size files you can simply drag and drop files and folder in the application web UI, or use the **Upload files** button in RStudio.
+👨‍💻 For small and medium size files you can simply drag and drop files and folder in the application web UI, or use the **Upload files** button in RStudio.

-> This solution works for files up to a few hundred MBs (depending on the application).
+> This solution works for files up to a few hundred MBs (depending on the application, use it until it fails!).

 ---